lephuockhai/DjangoRestApi/README.md

 ## Introduction

 Welcome to the Shopee E-commerce project!
 This is an open-source project to build a simple, flexible, and scalable e-commerce website.
-The project is developed using the Python programming language and utilizes the Flask framework to create a seamless online shopping experience.
+The project is developed using the Python programming language and utilizes the Django framework to create a seamless online shopping experience.
+Some features of this Todo List application are:
+- Register an account;
+- Log in to your account;
+- Log out account;
+- Authenticate user identity us JWT authentication;
+- Authenticate action of user;
+- Catching product
+- Buy and Pay order;
+- Add product to Cart;

 ## System Requirements